josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 ###### Special design considerations

-Currently, the design of Tsickle necessitates special consideration for its integration into `ngtsc`.
+Currently, the design of Tsickle necessitates special consideration for the associated integration into `ngtsc`.
 Tsickle masquerades as a set of transformers, and has a particular API for triggering emit.
-As a transformer, Tsickle expects to be able to serialize the AST it's given to code strings (that is, it expects to be able to call `.getText()` on any given input node).
+As a transformer, Tsickle expects to be able to serialize the AST it is given to code strings (that is, it expects to be able to call `.getText()` on any given input node).
 This restriction means that transformers which run before Tsickle cannot introduce new synthetic nodes in the AST (for example, they cannot create new static properties on classes).

 Tsickle also currently converts `ts.Decorator` nodes into static properties on a class, an operation known as decorator down-leveling.

 ###### Plan for Tsickle

 Because of the serialization restriction, Tsickle must run first, before the Angular transformer.
-However, the Angular transformer will operate against `ts.Decorator` nodes, not Tsickle's downleveled format.
+However, the Angular transformer will operate against `ts.Decorator` nodes, not the downleveled format in Tsickle.
 The Angular transformer will also remove the decorator nodes during compilation, so there is no need for Tsickle decorator downleveling.
-Thus, Tsickle's downlevel can be disabled for `ngtsc`.
+Thus, the downlevel in Tsickle can be disabled for `ngtsc`.

 So the Angular transformer will run after the Tsickle transforms, but before the Typescript transforms.

 ##### Watch mode

-`ngtsc` will support TypeScript's `--watch` mode for incremental compilation.
+`ngtsc` will support the `--watch` mode in TypeScript for incremental compilation.
 Internally, watch mode is implemented via reuse of a `ts.Program` from the previous compile.
 When a `ts.Program` is reused, TypeScript determines which source files need to be re-typechecked and re-emitted, and performs those operations.

 This mode works for the Angular transformer and most of the decorator compilers, because they operate only using the metadata from one particular file.
 The exception is the `@Component` decorator, which requires the selector scope for the module in which the component is declared in.
 Effectively, this means that all components within a selector scope must be recompiled together, as any changes to the component selectors or type names, for example, will invalidate the compilation of all templates of all components in the scope.
-Since TypeScript will not track these changes, it's the responsibility of `ngtsc` to ensure the re-compilation of the right set of files.
+Since TypeScript will not track these changes, it is the responsibility of `ngtsc` to ensure the re-compilation of the right set of files.

-`ngtsc` will do this by tracking the set of source files included in each module scope within its `ts.Program`.
-When an old `ts.Program` is reused, the previous program's selector scope records can be used to determine whether any of the included files have changed, and thus whether re-compilation of components in the scope is necessary.
+`ngtsc` will do this by tracking the set of source files included in each module scope within the associated `ts.Program`.
+When an old `ts.Program` is reused, the selector of the previous program scope records can be used to determine whether any of the included files have changed, and thus whether re-compilation of components in the scope is necessary.
 In the future, this tracking can be improved to reduce the number of false positives by tracking the specific data which would trigger recompiles instead of conservatively triggering on any file modifications.

 ### The compatibility compiler

 #### The compatibility problem

 Not all Angular code is compiled at the same time.
 Applications have dependencies on shared libraries, and those libraries are published on NPM in their compiled form and not as Typescript source code.
-Even if an application is built using `ngtsc`, its dependencies may not have been.
+Even if an application is built using `ngtsc`, the associated dependencies may not have been.

-If a particular library was not compiled with `ngtsc`, it does not have reified decorator properties in its `.js` distribution as described above.
+If a particular library was not compiled with `ngtsc`, it does not have reified decorator properties in the associated `.js` distribution as described above.
 Linking it against a dependency that was not compiled in the same way will fail at runtime.

 #### Converting pre-Ivy code